twitte01/288R_Capstone/README.md

    ```bash
    python models/CNN_EfficientNet/test_noisy.py
    ```
    The results in test_results_noise.txt, confusion_matrix_noise.csv and confusion_matrix_noise.png in models/CNN_EfficientNet/results.
-The testing and training results are compared to the VGG-16, ResNet-18, Bespoke and baseline models in the '???' section of the CNN_Exploratory_Analysis.ipynb notebook in the notebooks folder.
+The testing and training results are compared to the VGG-16, ResNet-18, Bespoke and baseline models in the 'Test Noisy Data: Model Trained on Noisy Data' & 'Test Trimmed Data: Model Trained on Noisy Data' sections of the CNN_Exploratory_Analysis.ipynb notebook in the notebooks folder.
 ### Bespoke
    #### Train
    #### Test